Everything you need to know...

 Module Aim:

 On this module, you’ll undertake a project in an area of your choosing, focusing on your interests and ambitions.
 With dedicated support from a supervisor, you’ll develop, plan, and carry out a project that showcases research, writing and/or other production skills to create a dissertation or practical project on your chosen topic.
 You’ll work closely with your colleagues as part of a learning community, providing and receiving feedback on your ideas and work in progress.
-As the ‘capstone’ for your course, this module will develop your confidence in your knowledge and skills as well as your awareness of the professional world of Sports Journalism.
+This module will develop your confidence in your knowledge and skills as well as your awareness of the professional world of Sports Journalism.

 Indicative Content: